Am I eligible for USAA insurance?

 Editorial Guidelines: We strive to help you make confident insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one insurance provider and cannot guarantee quotes from any single provider.

-Is USAA military only?
+Do I qualify for USAA insurance, or is USAA military only?
 This is a common question, as USAA is known for its cheap rates and great customer service.
-Unfortunately, most drivers are not eligible for USAA car insurance.
+Unfortunately, most drivers do not meet the USAA qualifications for car insurance.

 • Active duty, guard, or reserve military members